 “He must become greater; I must become less.”

-Sometimes it’s easier to look back and see God’s hand in a particular season, then it is to see Him moving in the moment.
+I think it’s easier to look back and see God’s hand in a particular season than it is to see Him moving at the moment.
 By looking back on what we have been through and seeing how God was right there, we can have greater comfort and encouragement for what we are going through now or even what lies ahead.
-As I gain new insight into my personality and how the Lord has been working through my issues and problems, I realize how small they really are in comparison to my Lord’s holiness and greatness.
+As I gain new insight into my personality and how the Lord has been working through my issues and problems, I realize how small they really are compared to my Lord’s holiness and greatness.

-Concentrating on Christ and what He has already done, will lift us up better and more completely than anything else we could ever do.
-Looking back, has taught me to look beyond myself – to look at Christ, no matter the situation.
+Concentrating on Christ and what He has done will lift us up better and more completely than anything else we could ever do.
+Looking back has taught me to look beyond myself – to look at Christ, no matter the situation.

 In the same way, we also look at God’s Word as a mirror- a glimpse into our souls.
 The purpose isn’t simply to see ourselves but to see how God works in us.